2026 Spark Award FAQ

 What if I'm part of a collaborative team?

 At this time, this program is intended for individual artists rather than artistic teams.
-If you work within a collaborative, you must be able to represent your ongoing individual and generative contributions in your application narrative and work samples.
+If you work within a collaborative, you must be able to represent your ongoing individual and unique contributions in your application narrative and work samples.

-I lived in Oregon for more than 5 years but just recently moved away, am I eligible to apply?
+I lived in Oregon for more than 5 years but recently moved away, am I eligible to apply?

 Do the last 5 years of Oregon residency have to be continuous?

 Yes.
-Brief absences are acceptable as long as you maintained an Oregon residence during that time period (a “resident of Oregon” is a person who would be required to file a resident Oregon income tax return).
-We cannot make exceptions to the overall 5 year Oregon residency requirement.
+Brief absences are acceptable as long as you maintained an Oregon residence during that time period (a "resident of Oregon" is a person who would be required to file a resident Oregon income tax return).
+We cannot make exceptions to the overall 5-year Oregon residency requirement.

 I'm getting a degree in a non-art related program, am I eligible to apply?